taham655/project-strawberry/README.md

 # 🤖 Reasoning is all you need

-A powerful AI reasoning tool that combines DeepSeek's reasoning capabilities with language models to provide well-thought-out responses to your questions.
+Slap reasoning on top of any model.
+GPT 3.5 can finally count the number of r's in strawberry 😃
 ## Features

 - Uses DeepSeek's reasoning model for detailed thought process
-- Choice between GPT-3.5 and Llama 3.2 1B for final responses
+- Choice between GPT-3.5 and Llama 3.2 1B for final responses (you can add more models if you want)
-- Beautiful CLI interface with formatted output

 ## Prerequisites